robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 Speaking of water,

-> 🎦 `Super unnecessary zoom in of me chugging water and gasping for air`
+> 🎦 `Super unnecessary zoom in of me chugging water and gasping for air, reset`

-> 🎦 `Wide`

 Let's get back to building that garden!
 What was I saying before?
 Some pseudo-spiritual bullshit about experiential fertilizer, and… emotional water.
 Fuck me, *alright*.

 > 🎦 `Wide, me face palming and shaking my head`

 If you haven't realized yet, this is the part of the script writing process where I *really* just started taking shit up off of the wall.
-It's *very compelling shit*, if you ask me. *Revolutionary,* maybe. *Delicious,* even.
+It's *very compelling shit*, if you ask me. *Revolutionary*, maybe. *Delicious*, even.
 I don't know, probably neither.
 It's in a bowl over there if you want some.

 > 🎞️ `Gif of Reggie Watts`